Saucony Guide 9 Review Facts

 Saucony is a company known for creating some of the best guidance, trail, and stability shoes on the market.
-With the ninth edition of Saucony’s Guide series is a mid-range stability support trainer that offers plenty of cushioning through the use of Saucony’s EVERUN technology—runners who need extra support and stability will find a running shoe that delivers a responsive, reliable ride.
-EVERUN uses a softer foam cushion that allows maximum shock absorption.
-On its drop, this shoe has an 8 mm offset which means that cushioning is equally balanced between the heel & forefoot areas.
-An equal distribution of cushioning means better stability and support.
-The Guide 9 also includes TRIFLEX technology which is intended for greater traction control while simultaneously allowing greater range of motion while running.
-With FlexFilm no-sew overlays on its upper that provides a lightweight structure to the upper without hampering foot flexibility after lace-up, the Guide 9 stays committed to its design roots by producing a running shoe that provides comfort and stability while keeping it lighter in weight than its predecessors.
+With the ninth edition of Saucony’s Guide series— a mid-range stability support trainer that offers plenty of cushioning through the use of Saucony’s EVERUN technology—runners who need extra support and stability will find a running shoe that delivers a responsive, reliable ride.
+EVERUN uses a soft foam cushion that provides maximum shock absorption and flexibility for a comfortable run.
+The midsole’s equal distribution of cushioning translates to better stability and support.
+The Guide 9 also includes a TRIFLEX outsole, which is intended for greater traction and surface control while simultaneously allowing greater range of motion while running.
+With FlexFilm no-sew overlays on its upper that provides a lightweight structure to the upper without hampering foot flexibility after lace-up, the Guide 9 stays committed to the line’s design roots by producing a running shoe with comfort and stability while keeping it lighter in weight than its many predecessors.

-Saucony’s Guide 9 outsole uses IBR+ rubber material which consists of hard rubber and softer blown rubber materials for a more dynamic ride and enhanced overall durability.
+Saucony’s Guide 9 outsole uses Injection Blown Rubber (IBR+) technology, which consists of hard rubber and soft blown rubber materials for a more dynamic ride and enhanced overall durability.
 Hard rubber is the sturdier of the two, meant to withstand harsher terrain, while soft rubber is lighter and meant for softer surfaces like grass or dirt.
 In the Guide 9, the hard rubber materials are located under the toe tip, heel, and mid foot areas—high-wear areas that need extra protection to guarantee a long-lasting life--while the soft rubber can be found underneath the forefoot area.
 This IBR+ rubber is lighter and better at absorbing shock impact than other standard rubber materials usually used in outsole construction.

-is limited to a single layer between the foot and the outsole thus creating a shorter distance between the foot and the ground.
+is often limited to a single layer between the foot and the outsole, creating a shorter distance between the foot and the ground.
 With the Guide 9, the Midsole is enhanced through Saucony’s EVERUN technology.
 Essentially, EVERUN is an extra thin insert located inside the midsole region that creates an extra layer of padding that is closer to the foot.
 The result is a softer and more comfortable shoe.
 Additionally, the EVERUN technology distributes the force of impact evenly, which helps disburse the shock of each foot fall.
 Flexible and offering a fair amount of energy return thanks to the SSL EVA tech also present in the midsole, an energetic run each time out is guaranteed thanks to this lightweight but durable material.
 Its SRC Landing Zone in the heel crashpad offers similarly reliable shock absorption and encourages a smooth transition

-The Guide 9 weighs in at around 10 oz. for the mens shoe and about 8 oz. for the women’s version.
-The company makes a genuine effort to make this version of the Guide lighter than previous versions.
-However, a shoe designed for added cushioning and durability will usually mean a bit of extra weight, no matter how hard you try to reduce it by the use of lighter construction materials.
-This can become a challenge for achieving multiple results.
+The Guide 9 weighs in at 9.7 ounces/275 grams for men’s and 8.6 ounces/244 grams for women’s.
+Saucony has made a genuine effort to make this version of the Guide lighter than previous versions, but a shoe designed with additional cushioning and durability usually means a bit of extra weight, no matter how hard you try to reduce it by using lighter construction materials.
 Nevertheless, the Guide 9 strikes as close as possible of a balance between strength, cushioning, and overall lightness

 The Guide 9 is a popular choice among runners with running issues like weak knees and plantar fasciitis

 .
 It is appropriately designed for maximum, moderate, or mild pronation and it offers high to medium arch support.
-The Guide gets its name from the fact that the arch portion of the shoe is meant to guide the toe area on takeoff all the way through landing in order to maintain optimal stability.
-As for any individual with running imbalances, the combination of stability control and cushioning is the correct prescription for dealing with these types of running maladies.
+The Guide gets its name from the fact that the arch portion of the shoe is meant to guide the toe area on takeoff all the way through landing to maintain optimal stability.
+As for any individual with running imbalances, the Guide 9’s combination of stability control and cushioning is the right choice for addressing these specific types of running maladies.

-The responsiveness of a shoe comes from its ability to initiate energy shortly after landing and continue these short burst of energy as you progress through a run.
-Unlike other running shoes that offer bulkier construction, the Guide 9 is a toned down version in terms of weight and size.
-Additionally, the use of the EVERUN top sole and TRIFLEX outsole, which helps to distribute energy evenly, creates a consistently responsive shoe, while the flex grooves cut into the outsole provide the runner with greater surface control and flexibility during the run.
+The responsiveness of a shoe comes from its ability to initiate energy shortly after landing and maintain these short bursts of energy as the runner progresses through their run.
+Unlike other stability and high-cushion running shoes with a bulkier construction, the Guide 9 has stripped away many extraneous elements for a more efficient and responsive ride.
+Additionally, the use of the EVERUN midsole and TRIFLEX outsole, which helps to distribute energy evenly, creates a consistently responsive shoe, while the flex grooves cut into the outsole provide the runner with greater surface control and flexibility during the run.
 Runners have also reported that the EVERRUN midsole provides a good amount of energy return with each foot fall.

 The Guide 9 is considered a light stability shoe.
-While many users indicate improvement in overall running motion, this shoe is not specifically designed for that purpose alone.
-But the combination of structured cushioning through the EVERUN top sole and arch support envelops into a shoe that addresses over-pronation and control.
-The Saucony Guide 9 falls into the most popular category as a stability-control trainer the Saucony Guide 9 provides a great amount of support for those who need their running shoe to address these issues.
+While many runners have reported improvement in overall running motion to this effect, this shoe is not specifically designed for that purpose alone.
+But the combination of structured cushioning through the EVERUN midsole and arch support envelops into a shoe that addresses over-pronation and control.
+With this in mind, as a stability-control trainer the Saucony Guide 9 provides a great amount of support for those who need their running shoe to address these issues.

 The relationship between terrain and shoe can be more visceral than most realize.
-Therefore it is important to take your running environment into consideration when choosing your next pair of shoes.
+Therefore, it is important to take your running environment into consideration when choosing your next pair of shoes.
 The Guide 9 is meant mainly for standard outdoor running surfaces—pavement, asphalt, and track—but has a surprising amount of dynamics to its overall ability to handle various surfaces.
-While not specifically engineered for rougher surfaces, users have reported better than average performance on rough and uneven surfaces.
+While not specifically engineered for rougher surfaces, such as trails, runners have reported better than average performance on rough and uneven surfaces.

 With Saucony’s arrival of the Guide 10, pricing on the Guide 9 has been reduced from its original cost, making this a particularly great buy for anyone who is looking to have a lot of the same features and functionality from the latest version for a fraction of the cost.
-A lot of online retailers are offering very attractive pricing for half the cost from its introductory price.
+A lot of online retailers are offering very attractive pricing—some even at half the cost from its introductory price.
 With this in mind, for a stability control shoe the Guide 9 is a bargain.

-The rubber outsole and midsole portions of the shoe incorporate Saucony’s TRIFLEX technology.
-It works simultaneously with the EVERUN top sole to expand a broader dispersion of energy.
-The equal distribution of weight maximizes the shoe’s grip ultimately improving greater traction control.
-Saucony
+The rubber outsole and midsole portions of the shoe incorporate Saucony’s TRIFLEX technology, which work in conjunction with the EVERUN midsole to provide a broader dispersion of energy.
+The equal distribution of weight in the Saucony

-Saucony’s FLEXFILM technology is used for many of its shoes’ overlays.
-Originally developed for its line of racing shoes, Saucony claims FLEXFILM creates greater flexibility and comfort.
-It contains less stitching which creates a smoother surface for the runner’s foot to reside within the foot chamber.
-With thinner overlays than standard plastic stitching, FLEXFILM reduces weight and provides greater flexibility and efficiency.
+Saucony’s FlexFilm technology is used for the shoe’s overlays.
+Originally developed for its line of racing shoes, Saucony’s FlexFilm provides greater flexibility and comfort in the upper.
+It contains less stitching, which creates a smoother surface for the runner’s foot to reside within the foot chamber.
+With thinner overlays than standard plastic stitching, FLEXFILM reduces weight and provides greater overall flexibility and efficiency.

 This shoe’s main intended purpose is in its name, the Guide.
-As a ‘guidance’ shoe, it provides direction and stability in order for improved running form and efficiency.
+As a guidance shoe, the Guide 9 provides direction and stability control in order for improved running form and efficiency.
 Essentially, all the material components and design features that put this shoe together mesh into a single unit that translates into a shoe that is there to lead and provide proper direction for a runner’s foot.
 In other words, this is a stability shoe—and an affordable one, at that.

-• Attractive styling and good selection of color combinations for both men and women
+• Attractive style and wide range of color combinations available for both men and women